 9. Food and Meditation

 So why not create a peaceful environment at the workplace instead?
-Leaders can encourage meditation sessions every day for 30 minutes, strive for arranging foods in the cafeteria that serves the body in the perfect way, such as fruit and vegetables.
+Leaders can encourage meditation sessions every day for 30 minutes and strive to arrange foods in the cafeteria that serves the body in the perfect way, such as fruit and vegetables.

 Medical journals and literature prove that meditation activates the Sympathetic Nervous System, which is responsible for positive thoughts and happiness.